The COVID-19 pandemic saw us all become accustomed to regularly washing our hands.

-In addition to these health awareness days, several ongoing campaigns also relate to hand hygiene, including the WHO's Clean Care is Safer Care campaign.
+In addition to these health awareness days, several ongoing campaigns relate to hand hygiene, including the WHO's Clean Care is Safer Care campaign.

 Why is there such a significant focus on handwashing?

-As such, awareness days like World Hand Hygiene Day and Global Handwashing Day often focus on funding and improving such facilities.
+That’s why awareness days like World Hand Hygiene Day and Global Handwashing Day often focus on funding and improving such facilities.
 Although they focus on the importance of hand hygiene on an individual level, the message from these awareness days stretches far beyond simply washing your hands!

-In addition, there are many shocking statistics about hand hygiene even in high-income countries, so it would be wrong to generalise this as a problem exclusive to low- and middle-income nations.
+In addition, there are many shocking statistics about hand hygiene even in high-income countries, so we cannot generalise this as a problem exclusive to low- and middle-income nations.

 What does the data say about the impact of handwashing on healthcare outcomes?

-Ahead of World Hand Hygiene Day 2021, the WHO highlighted the following vital statistics:
+Ahead of World Hand Hygiene Day 2023, the WHO highlighted the following vital statistics: